 - Rip-cut blades have a lower TPI count, larger teeth, and deep gullets between teeth.
 They are designed for cutting in the same direction as the wood grain.
 The teeth are flat-topped to allow them to sever the wood fibers efficiently.

 - Combination blades are engineered to both cross-cut and rip-cut with adequate efficiency, although they will do neither job quite as well as blades specifically intended for the purpose.They are a good choice for general framing carpentry or for a casual DIYer who doesn't need great precision.

-As a general rule, I recommend that a woodworker have a few different blades on hand for each tool.
-For instance, on a 10" table saw, I'd keep a 40-tooth blade for general purposes, an 80-tooth blade for plywood and veneers and a specialty ripping blade for making rip cuts.
+As a general rule, woodworkers should have several different blades on hand for each saw they own.
+For instance, on a 10-inch table saw, it's a good idea to have a 40-tooth blade for general purposes, an 80-tooth blade for plywood and veneers, and a specialty ripping blade for making rip cuts.